Damask Wallpapers improve space and mood

 When it comes to mixing styles, it pays to adhere to fundamental style templates.
 For the mid century look, this would mean, for instance: High-quality vintage furniture based on the 50s and 60s with clear lines, combined with the odd stunning design object and a brightly coloured Damask Wallpaper.

-Be inspired by our Baroque wallpaper world and discover our Cusotmer Photograph gallery with baroque patern ideas you will love.
+Be inspired by our Baroque wallpaper world and discover our Customer Photograph gallery with baroque pattern ideas you will love.

 Tip: Damask Patterns speak for themselves and do not invite competition.
 Consequently, you should use other patterns very sparingly, if at all, and make sure pattern elements in fabrics, curtains, furniture, accessories, etc. tie in with those of your wallpaper.
 Subtle floral and fauna motifs are particularly well suited.
 Another good choice are single-colour treatments in various lighter and darker shades.
 Metal hues like gold, silver, copper or aluminium also set the scene beautifully.
 Stay away from brightly coloured block striped, plaids, geometric modern styles, or surreal retro motifs, as they often clash with the opulence of Baroque.
 Material contrasts provide lively structures, but they should never compete with damask wallpapers.